Lisbon: Alcântara

+In the 16th century, there was a brook there which the nobles used to promenade in their boats.

+During the late 19th and early 20th centuries, Alcântara became a popular industrial area, with many small factories and warehouses and docks along the waterfront.
+The presence of these industries attracted many working-class families.

+By the mid-20th century, the area had experienced some decline as industries closed down.
+However, since the late 20th century, Alcântara has seen revitalisation, with many of the old factories repurposed into trendy spaces such as art galleries, nightclubs, and creative hubs.
 In the early 1990s, Alcântara began to attract youth because of the number of pubs and discothèques.
 This was mainly due to its outer area of mostly commercial buildings, which acted as barriers to the noise-generating nightlife (which acted as a buffer to the residential communities surrounding it).
 In the meantime, some of these areas began to become gentrified, attracting loft developments and new flats, which have profited from its river views and central location.

+Alcântara has emerged as one of Lisbon's most dynamic areas for nightlife and culture.
 The riverfront of Alcântara is known for its nightclubs and bars.
 The area is commonly known as docas (docks), since most of the clubs and bars are housed in converted dock warehouses.

+Key places of interest/cultural landmarks in the neighbourhood include: